awreece/golog/README.md

 *	A `Logger` decides whether or not to log a message, and if so renders the message and outputs it.

-*	A `LevelLogger` is a wrapper for a logger that generates a closure to return a `LogMessage` with the associate metadata.
-The `LevelLogger` is the first easily usable entrypoint into this package.
+*	A `LocationLogger` is a wrapper for a `Logger` that generates a closure to return a `LogMessage` with the associate metadat and is the first easily usable entrypoint into this package.

-*	A `PackageLogger` has a set of functions to be quickly useful, and is the expected entry point into this package.
+*	A `PackageLogger` has a set of functions designed be quickly useful and is the expected entry point into this package.